Signs of Arthritis in Cats

 You may also notice that your cat starts pawing at their nose and mouth, has trouble swallowing, or makes wheezes or choking sounds while trying to breathe.

 Coughing can occur because of the overproduction of mucous, which drains down the throat.
-However, just because your cat coughs, does not mean they have an upper respiratory infection.
+However, just because your cat coughs does not mean they have an upper respiratory infection.

 On a side note, you should know that cats don’t cough because of hairballs.
 Hairballs develop in the digestive tract, not the respiratory system, and are vomited up.
-Both vomiting and coughing can cause cats to heave and make similar sounds, so it can be hard for cat parents to tell the difference.
+Both vomiting and coughing can cause cats to heave and make similar sounds, so it can be challenging for cat parents to tell the difference.

 The virus is also contagious to other cats in the house, which I’ll get into more detail shortly.
 If you recognize that your cat is sick and begin treatment sooner, you can have a better chance of preventing it from spreading to other cats in the home.

 As mentioned, viruses are the cause of most feline upper respiratory infections, and unfortunately, viruses don’t respond to antibiotics.
 Antibiotics are only effective for treating bacterial infections, typically indicated by yellow or green discharge from your cat’s nose.

 Although viruses can’t be cured with antibiotics, your veterinarian can still help when your cat has a viral infection by treating the symptoms.
 For instance, your veterinarian may prescribe medication to reduce fever or administer fluids to treat dehydration.
 They can also make sure there aren’t any other conditions that could prevent or delay recovery from the virus.

 In some cases, a cat's upper respiratory infection will run its course in about two to three weeks.
 During that time, you should follow your veterinarian’s recommendations and do your best to keep your cat comfortable.
 Here are some suggestions that can help: